 I have a sewing machine.
 It’s a very glamorous midi sewing machine from Hobby Craft and I have borrowed it from Nathan’s grandmother.
 It was getting all dusty in our hallway cupboard, until recently.
 I decided to have a go at sewing reusable makeup remover pads.
 I’m really chuffed with the results!
 Read on to find out how to make them and whether reusable makeup remover pads actually work.

-Reusable make up remover pads, they are mentioned more and more in the natural and sustainable lifestyle ‘world’.
+Reusable makeup remover pads are mentioned more and more in the natural and sustainable lifestyle ‘world’.
 I got intrigued.
 Replacing cotton pads with pads that could be used over and over again?
-Yes please!
+Yes, please!
 There are so many sellers online and the prices range from 8 to 18 pounds for a set of 8 pads with a wash bag.
 I was struggling to pick one and then Nathan suggested another option: Why don’t you try and make them yourselves?

 Trouble in paradise